Best Settings For Apex Legends PC {Windows} Reddit 2020

 Recommended Monitors For Apex Legends

-Getting all these FPS, is a waste if you do not have the right monitor to display more than 60 frames per second (60 Hz).
-Therefore, if you are a competitive player, we do not recommend to buy a new monitor below 144 Hz refresh rate.
-If you are loaded with cash or just want the best of the best, you should be looking into 240 Hz monitors.
+Getting all these FPS is wasted if you do not have the right monitor to display more than 60 frames per second (60 Hz).
+Therefore, if you are a competitive player, we do not recommend buying a new monitor below a 144 Hz refresh rate.
+If you are loaded with cash or want the best of the best, you should look into 240 Hz monitors.

 - 1 ms response time.